toptunes/smi_lee.js/README.md

 How to use :

-This is compatible with Smile Engine architecture and you need to know how Smile Engine work
+This is compatible with Smile Engine architecture. and you must to know how Smile Engine work

 ![Smile Engine](https://github.com/toptunes/Smile_Engine-Demo)